 \section{Flat vector bundles and Harish-Chandra descent}

 This section is a discussion of the theory of vector bundles with flat connection arising from Harish-Chandra pairs.
 It establishes notation and terminology but can likely be used as a reference.
-In this section we have largely treated both the case of both smooth and holomorphic geometry, but throughout the rest of the paper we are concerned with the latter.
+In this section we have largely treated both smooth and holomorphic geometry, but throughout the rest of the paper we are concerned with the latter.